 Denver Brunsman writes on the politics and social history of the American Revolution, early American republic, and British Atlantic world.
 His courses include “George Washington and His World,” taught annually at Washington’s Mount Vernon estate.
 His book, The Evil Necessity: British Naval Impressment in the Eighteenth-Century Atlantic World (University of Virginia Press, 2013), received the Walker Cowen Memorial Prize for an outstanding work in eighteenth-century studies in the Americas and Atlantic world.
-His honors include the Morton A. Bender Teaching Award and induction into the George Washington University Academy of Distinguished Teachers as well as research fellowships from the National Endowment for the Humanities at the Newberry Library, Chicago; the Eisenberg Institute for Historical Studies, University of Michigan; the McNeil Center for Early American Studies, University of Pennsylvania; and the Fred W. Smith National Library for the Study of George Washington at Mount Vernon.
-(Complete C.V.)
+His honors include the Oscar and Shoshana Trachtenberg Prize for Teaching Excellence and induction into the George Washington University Academy of Distinguished Teachers as well as research fellowships from the National Endowment for the Humanities at the Newberry Library, Chicago; the Eisenberg Institute for Historical Studies, University of Michigan; the McNeil Center for Early American Studies, University of Pennsylvania; and the Fred W. Smith National Library for the Study of George Washington at Mount Vernon.

 The Evil Necessity: British Naval Impressment in the Eighteenth-Century Atlantic World.
 Charlottesville: University of Virginia Press, 2013.
 Walker Cowen Memorial Prize, University of Virginia Press; Honorable Mention, John Lyman Book Award (“U.S. Maritime History”), North American Society for Oceanic History.

 Co-editor, The American Revolution Reader.
 New York: Routledge, 2013.

 Co-editor, Border Crossings: The Detroit River Region in the War of 1812.
 Detroit: Detroit Historical Society, 2012.
 State History Book Award, Historical Society of Michigan; Leadership in History Award, American Association for State and Local History.